 Northstar Healthcare became highly recommended by various financial and investment advisors, with numerous illogical and highly improbable promises of high returns on investment.
-These sales pitches included promises of safe and fixed income or the prospect of the REIT going public.
+These sales pitches included promises of safe and fixed income or the prospect of the company’s investments and REIT going public.

 These claims had no backing or evidence, but they resulted in many investors placing their trust in these advisors.
 Unlike many other Non-Traded REITs, Northstar Health paid financial advisors and brokers significantly high upfront commissions, with estimated Selling Commissions of around 7% upfront to the prospectus and an additional 6% in other fees and costs.

-Overall, only 86.5% of investors’ capital (or less) was available for investment by the manager.
+Overall, only 86.5% of investors’ capital (or less) was available for investment by both the internalized team manager.
 A significant fraction of the investment money would immediately be diverted to the broker or financial advisor and the manager.

 Many investors had gotten their hopes up under false pretenses and had no idea what they could expect from their Non-Traded REITs.
 Sadly, as time would reveal, they would not be getting much back on their investments.

 In December 2018, only five years after the initial offering, Northstar’s upper management announced that their units’ value had decreased by over 30% from its initial value.
 Investors could not be aware of this drastic decline in value without being informed by Northstar portfolio management, leaving many shareholders shocked and bewildered by the sudden announcement.